 Programming has been and is expected to continue to be our largest single expense item.
-For the Charter Systems, programming costs were equal to approximately 21% of revenues in 1998.
+Programming costs were equal to approximately 21% of revenues in 1998 with respect to the cable systems owned by us during that year.
 In recent years the cable industry has experienced a rapid escalation in the cost of programming, in particular, sports programming.
 Programming costs for the services carried on the basic and expanded basic levels of service increased by approximately 12%, on a per customer basis, from 1997 to 1998.
 This escalation may continue and we may not be able to pass programming cost increases on to our customers.
 In addition, as we upgrade the channel capacity of our systems and add programming to our basic and "preferred basic" tiers, and reposition premium services to the basic tier, we may face additional market constraints on our ability to pass programming costs on to our customers.
+The inability to pass these increases on to our customers will affect our revenues and cash flow.